 24. Zion National Park, Utah

-Zion National Park is one of the top 10 most visited national parks in the United States and covers over 1 million acres.
+Zion National Park is one of the top 10 most visited national parks in the United States and covers over 146,597 acres.
 The park is known for its stunning red rocks, as well as its array of hiking trails, canyoneering adventures, and scenic drives.
 Zion is also a Dark Sky Park, making it an ideal place for stargazing.

-Visitors will want to bring binoculars when they visit Zion as it’s home to over 200 species of birds, as well as a variety of reptiles and amphibians.
+Visitors will want to bring binoculars when they visit Zion as it’s home to over 290 species of birds, as well as a variety of reptiles and amphibians.
 Zion is open year-round, and winter in Zion offers a chance to enjoy the scenery with sunshine and lower crowds, although it does snow in Zion.

 25. Bryce Canyon National Park, Utah

 Visitors can explore the park by hiking, camping, or horseback riding.
 Bryce Canyon National Park is a must-see destination for anyone interested in geology or natural history.
+Bryce Canyon’s rock formations are primarily composed of limestone, siltstone, and mudstone, dating back to the Claron Formation (50-60 million years old).

 26. Canyonlands National Park, Utah

-Canyonlands National Park is one of the most popular tourist destinations in Utah.
+Canyonlands National Park is one of the less visited Big 5 parks of Utah.
 The park is home to a variety of landscapes, including canyons, rivers, and desert terrain.
-Visitors can explore the park through a variety of activities, such as hiking, camping, and fishing.
+The park is divided into four districts: the Island in the Sky, the Needles, the Maze, and the Rivers.
+Each district has its own character.

+Visitors can explore the park through a variety of activities, such as hiking, camping, scenic drives, backpacking, and rafting.
 Canyonlands is also home to a variety of wildlife, including bighorn sheep, coyotes, and rabbits.
 The park is open year-round, and its hours vary depending on the season.
-Admission to the park is free for all visitors.

 27. Capitol Reef National Park, Utah